krh5058/cfg_datatool/ReadMe.txt

 Author: Ken Hwang, M.S.
 Contact: ken.r.hwang@gmail.com
 Repository: https://github.com/krh5058/cfg_datatool
-Last Updated: 3/18/14

-More comprehensive documentation found in Google Docs and commit text: https://docs.google.com/document/d/1x2icPghAkzCE96eYO8GJe4FN3XksnORehLECbDpic-w/edit?usp=sharing
+More comprehensive documentation found in Google Docs: https://docs.google.com/document/d/1x2icPghAkzCE96eYO8GJe4FN3XksnORehLECbDpic-w/edit?usp=sharing Last Updated: 3/21/14

+Compatibility:

+	Matlab version: R2011b
+	Java version: 1.6.0_17-b04
+	ILAB version: 3.6.4
+	Toolbox version: 0.9

 Usage:

 	Set-up
-	1. Place cfg_datatool in ILAB-3.6.4/Toolbox
+	1. Locate your ILAB Toolbox directory (../ILAB-3.6.4/Toolbox) and place cfg_datatool in this directory.
 	2. For best performance, run with multiple screens.
 	3. For best performance, place the ILAB main window, "Saccade Results", and the "cfg_datatool" main window side-by-side with little overlap.

 	Necessary files
 	.eyd eye data.
-Other eye-tracking data may work, but currently on ASL output has been tested.
+Other eye-tracking data may work, but currently only ASL output has been tested.
 See cfg_datatool/examples.
 	.xlsx or .xls trial data.
 This data must formatted in a 5-column, and rows must be in consecutive, unique trial order.
 XLSX used for PC.
 XLS used for Unix systems.
 See cfg_datatool/examples for formatting specifics.

 	Initialization
-	1. Start-up "ilab" within Matlab
+	1. Run "ilab" at the Matlab command line
 	2. Convert and format eye tracking data
 	3. Perform "Analysis" > "Saccades...".
-Choose parameters and hit "OK".
+Choose parameters and hit "OK"
-	4. Run "File" > "Toolboxes" > "cfg_datatool".
+	4. Run "File" > "Toolboxes" > "cfg_datatool"
 	5. Begin data analysis by "File" > "Import trial data", or "Load cfg_datatool workspace" (if previously saved)

 Menu:

 	File
-	"Import data file": Load an Excel file containing formatted experimental trial data.
+	"Import trial data": Load an Excel file containing formatted experimental trial data.
+XLSX for PC or XLS for Linux.
-	"Export" > "cfg_datatool saccades": Exports an XLSX (PC) or CSV (Unix) file in the cfg_datatool/export directory.
+	"Export..." > "cfg_datatool saccades": Exports an XLSX (PC) or CSV (Linux) file in the ../cfg_datatool/export directory.
-	"Export" > "Open export folder": Opens the folder where export files are placed.
+	"Export..." > "Open export folder": Opens the ../cfg_datatool/export folder where exported files are placed.
 	"Save cfg_datatool workspace": Saves a .mat file of the current cfg_datatool dataset.
 Stored in cfg_datatool/usr.
 	"Load cfg_datatool workspace": Loads a previously saved .mat file of a cfg_datatool dataset.
 User is prompted to select from cfg_datatool/usr.
-	"Exit": Close cfg_datatool.
+	"Exit": Closes cfg_datatool.

 	Edit
 	"Parameters": View parameters which "Analysis" > "Saccades..." was performed.
-(Editting may be added in the future.)
+(Editing may be added in the future.)

 	Saccade
 	"Select":